Article Image

 Final thoughts...

 Flag patterns, like other technical patterns, are ideal tools to time your entry in the market.
 Merely recognizing the pattern on a chart however, is not a free ticket to open positions blindly.
-As has been shown in this post, there are numerous other elements that must be considered in order to be retained as a valid pattern.
+As has been shown in this post, numerous other elements must be considered to be retained as a valid pattern.

-ChartMill offers the possibility to have the software screen for bull or bear flag patterns on a daily basis.
+ChartMill offers the possibility to have the software screen for bull or bear flag patterns daily.
 So you don't have to waste time manually searching for setups.
-Select the best low risk setups from the list provided by ChartMill (based on the points explained in this article) and make sure your entry- stoploss- and position management are on point!
+Select the best low-risk setups from the list provided by ChartMill (based on the points explained in this article) and make sure your entry- stop-loss- and position management are on point!